christopherwoodland/translate-api-and-ui/README.md

 All formats are natively supported by Azure Translator's Document Translation API with no conversion needed.

-## Contributing
+## 💡 Feature Ideas

-Feel free to enhance these scripts with additional features:
+Potential enhancements for future development:

-- Progress bars
+- Progress bars for long-running translations
-- Email notifications
+- Email notifications on completion
-- Webhook integration
+- Webhook integration for automation
-- Custom file naming
+- Custom file naming templates
 - Metadata preservation
-- Format conversion
-- Additional file format support
+- Additional format conversions
+- Batch scheduling capabilities

+See [CONTRIBUTING.md](CONTRIBUTING.md) to contribute features!

 ---